Last Updated on April 29, 2021 by Jim Ferri

 By Jim Ferri

-Like many travelers, I’m enamored by London because the city is a virtual living history book.
-Stroll through London and you’re walking through history on the streets of Dickens and Shakespeare, Henry VIII, Churchill, Gainsborough, the Beatles, Hitchcock, Chaplin and countless others.
+Like many travelers, I’m enamored by London because it’s a virtual living history book.
+When I walk through London I’m walking through history on the streets of Dickens and Shakespeare, Henry VIII, Churchill, Gainsborough, the Beatles, Hitchcock, Chaplin and countless others.

-One of the Top Places to Visit in London: the British Museum
+One of the Best Things to Do in London: Visit the British Museum

 Great Russell Street